wzao1515/w6113.github.io/lecs/16_naiad.md

   * can only call sendBy and notifyAt with t' >= t
 * v.onNotify(t : Timestamp)
   * can only call sendBy and notifyAt with t' >= t
+* Why is this a cool model?
+  * decouple the fact that you want to send a message from when it is actually sent
+  * fine-grained time/BSP-style synchronization

 Timestamps